By: Dr. Jaycie Loewen Last Updated: March 8, 2023

 - Irritability, anxiety, or depression

-If you’re not sure if you’ve had a concussion, you might want to read this post on how to know if you’ve had a concussion.
+If you’re not sure if you’ve had a concussion, read this post on how to know if you’ve had a concussion.

 Football Concussion Myths and Misconceptions